Dharshini-13/Log-Analysis_-monitor-Script/README.md

 The script checks if it is being executed as the main program (__name__ == "__main__").
 If so, it invokes the main() function to start monitoring the log file.

+**User.Log file usage**
+• The script continuously monitors the example.log file for new log entries using the monitor_log() function.
+Within the monitor_log() function, the script attempts to open the User.log file for reading ('r' mode).
+• If the file exists, the script reads new lines from the file continuously, simulating real-time monitoring of a log file for new entries.

 • Exception Handling:
 Handles keyboard interrupt (Ctrl+C) to gracefully exit the script.